Barito River

 This river is the location of the closest relative of the Malagasy language of Madagascar, the Ma'anyan language of Dayaks, from where settlers arrived in Madagascar (presumably in waves) from the 3rd to 10th century and from which the current island nation's population largely traces its origins.

 Geography

-The river flows in the southeast area of Borneo with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the southeast area of Borneo with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 C. The warmest month is October, when the average temperature is around 26 C, and the coldest is January, at 20 C. The average annual rainfall is 2,735-3,000 mm.
 The wettest month is December, with an average of 437 mm rainfall, and the driest is September, with a 62 mm rainfall.